-The new structure of 10 faculties reflects the University of Oulu’s profile in research, education and societal roles.
+The structure of 8 faculties reflects the University of Oulu’s profile in research, education and societal roles.
 The faculties are:

 - Biochemistry and Molecular Medicine BMM